 I truly recommend that you not visit on the weekends as you’ll likely be packed in tighter than a can of sardines!
 Aim for a mid-week visit and allow yourself plenty of time for exploring all of the exhibits.
 Monterey Bay Aquarium is easy to find at the end of the block – 886 Cannery Row Monterey, CA 93940

-3. Adventures by the Sea: Fresh Sea Air and Exercise
+3. Take a Bike Ride for Fresh Sea Air and Exercise

-One of the most memorable adventures on our visit to Monterey was the family surrey bike ride with Adventures by the Sea.
-After fitting the children with helmets and receiving a basic instruction on where to ride, we were off for a tour of the coastline via our surrey bike.
+Biking on vacation is one of the best ways to combine sightseeing with outdoor activities.
+A memorable part of our visit to Monterey was the family surrey bike ride with Adventures by the Sea.
+After fitting the children with helmets and receiving basic instruction on where to ride, we were off for a tour of the coastline via our surrey bike.
 We cruised the coastline on a bicycle built for six with an amazing view of the Pacific.
 Our two littlest rode in the front, happily ringing the bell to those passing by!

-TravelingMom tip: Take note that even on a sunny day, the air blowing in from the ocean can be chilly.
-My baby girl’s hands were icy cold when the wind blew.
-We were able to lock up the surrey mid-ride and take photos of the beautiful coastline.
-By the time we reached Lovers Point Park, the vigorous pedaling warmed us up!
+TravelingMom Tip: Take note that even on a sunny day, the air blowing in from the ocean can be chilly.
+Lock up the surrey mid-ride and take photos of the beautiful coastline.
+By the time we reached Lovers Point Park, the vigorous pedaling had warmed us up!

-We recommend taking a tour of the organic grounds with Farmer Janna.
-Janna is enthusiastic about the farm.
-She talked about some of the ways she cultivates seeds, grows organically and shares her love of gardening with the community.
+Take a tour of the grounds with a resident expert organic gardener.
+We toured with Farmer Janna, who enthusiastically talked about some of the ways she cultivates seeds, grows organically and shares her love of gardening with the community.

 Free admission and special events are offered throughout the year at Earthbound Farm Organic Farm Stand.
 The market and cafe feature food and gift items for sale.